martinkearn/Content/Blogs/Using BOT files to access external services in Bot Framework v4.md

 ---
-Title:Using .BOT files to access external services in Bot Framework v4
+title:Using .BOT files to access external services in Bot Framework v4
-Author:Martin Kearn
+author:Martin Kearn
+tags:
+- BotFrameworkV4
-Keywords:BotFrameworkV4,MSBOT CLI
+- MSBOT CLI
 ---

 # Using .BOT files to access external services in Bot Framework v4